ParthTiwa-ri/manage-user/README.md

 ## Data Persistence

 User data is stored securely using the Local Storage API.
 This ensures that even after refreshing the page or closing the browser, the user's account data remains saved locally.
 The application retrieves this data upon initialization, allowing users to seamlessly continue their sessions without losing any information.

 ## Route Protection

 To prevent unauthorized access to certain routes, the application implements route protection.
 Users must be authenticated before accessing sensitive pages such as the account management page.
-Unauthorized users attempting to access protected routes will be redirected to the login page.
+Unauthorized users attempting to access protected routes will be redirected to the home page.

 ## Getting Started